 Whether you are learning about basic Python data structures (strings, lists, dictionaries, etc.) for the first time, or you are debugging an application, the interactive Python shell will be one of your best learning tools.
 We use it a lot on this site too!

 To use the interactive Python shell (also sometimes called a “Python REPL”), first make sure Python is installed on your computer.
 We’ve got a step-by-step tutorial to help you do that.
-To activate the interactive Python shell, simply open your terminal and run python or python3 depending on your installation
+To activate the interactive Python shell, simply open your terminal and run

 Now that you know how to start the shell, here are a few examples of how you can use the shell when you are learning: